How do I write a compelling biography?

 Primary vs. Secondary Sources

-A good strategy is to start with secondary sources to get a broad overview of your subject’s life, then dive into primary sources to uncover unique details and perspectives.
+An easy strategy is to start with secondary sources to get a stable overview of the subject's life.
+Then, go deeper with primary sources to understand finer details.

 Conducting Interviews